TangatBaktybergen/Gameboy/README.md

 ## 5	Discussion

-The project is successful.
-Device turns on after we press the "Start/Reset" button.
-Matrix display works perfectly and games are also functionning as desired.
-We can control the movements using the buttons.
-After finishing the game, the buzzer plays sounds too.
-We can also reset the game by pressing the "Start/Reset" button once again.
+The project is successful.Matrix display works perfectly and games are also functionning as desired.
+All components are connected correctly and perform as it is supposed to.During the project , we also gained a lot of practical experience in the manufacturing of the PCB.It showed us that the design of the PCB should be precisely checked  and there is always a big room for improvement of both hardware and software to reach user friendly PCB design.

 ## 6	Concluding Comments

-After successfully making our prototype, we can say that it is possible to implement a game card system using this device.The microcontroller on the board should read the game and play from a other microcontroller that plays the role of the game card.
-This system allows us to play different games without programming the main controller every time by which we can easily save more memory space.
+There are a lot of improvements can be done in the future.
+The main objective is to optimize software to control display.
+One of the ideas is to create a shift register library that can easily shift data to display.
+Another good objective is to implement a game card system using external microcontroller.
+This will allow player to change between games without programming the main controller every time.
+Finally, we would like to redesign the PCB to be more user friendly.
+For example, to put bigger push buttons and move them more to the center.

 ## 7	References